-Vargas made outstanding contributions to advancing ecological restoration in the entire SIACRE region.
-Vargas has taken an exemplary approach to engaging communities in rural, mixed-use landscapes to achieve restoration outcomes responsive to local socio-economic concerns; a model for all practitioners.
+William Vargas has made outstanding contributions to advancing ecological restoration in the entire SIACRE region.
+He has taken an exemplary approach to engaging communities in rural, mixed-use landscapes to achieve restoration outcomes responsive to local socio-economic concerns; a model for all practitioners.

 JOHN RIEGER AWARD – Cara Nelson

 The John Rieger Award honors those who have dedicated their time and skills to advancing ecological restoration through the development of SER.
 This year’s award went to Cara Nelson for her outstanding leadership and extraordinary dedication to both SER and its members over the past eight years, particularly during her tenure as Chair from 2013-2015.
 Cara stepped in during a leadership transition in March 2014 and assumed the role of acting Executive Director in addition to her many responsibilities as Chair – not to mention her regular job as a professor at the University of Montana.
 She has devoted countless volunteer hours and personal resources to the Society over the past two years, and has also contributed to the development of SER in numerous other ways since joining the Board in 2007 as the Regional Representative to the Pacific Northwest, North America.
 In addition to her service on the international Board, Cara is a long-time member of her local chapter, SER-Northwest, and also serves on the Editorial Board for Restoration Ecology.